zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

     InfraContainerID    string
     OrchestratorContext json.RawMessage
-    Ifname              string // Used by delegated IPAM +IPType              string // designating 'IPv4' or 'IPv6'.
+    Ifname              string // Used by delegated IPAM
++   IPType              string // designating 'IPv4' or 'IPv6'.
 If not filled than we will return first IP of any type }
 ```